vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/expose-rpi-to-public-network-using-cloudfare-tunnel.md

 2025-04-13T21:07:17Z INF You have successfully logged in.
 ```

+Note for CI/CD authentication you should use different approach.
+See the [Automate Cloudflare Tunnel Setup using Ansible](#automate-cloudflare-tunnel-setup-using-ansible) section.

 ## Step 3: Create the Tunnel

 Create a new named tunnel (replace `my-tunnel` with your preferred name):